kubernetes-sigs/kubebuilder/docs/book/src/reference/crd-scope.md

 ## Setting the Scope

-CRD manifests are usually generated using the `operator-sdk create api` command.
+CRD manifests are usually generated using the `kubebuilder create api` command.
 These manifests reside in the `config/crd/bases` directory.
 Within a CRD's manifest, the `spec.scope` field controls its API scope.
 This field accepts two valid values:

 - **Cluster**: This makes the CR accessible and manageable from all namespaces within the cluster.